 Stop by for free photos with Santa from November 24, 2023 - December 22, 2023, 5:00 pm - 8:00 pm.

-Also at Hudson Yards is one of NYC’s observation decks called Edge, which you can read more about from our post on how to get tickets for Edge.
+At Hudson Yards you will find one of NYC’s observation decks, Edge.
+Read more from our post on how to get tickets for Edge.

 Location: 10th Avenue and 33rd Street